-The JPK Project is led by Chair and Founder Jill Parker, MBE, together with five Trustees, and benefits from the valued patronage of Dame Jane Whiteley, DBE, (formerly Jane Gow).
+The JPK Project is led by Chair and Founder Jill Parker, MBE, and its Trustees, and benefits from the valued patronage of Dame Jane Whiteley, DBE, (formerly Jane Gow).

 Of course no charity exists without volunteers and the JPK Project receives incredible support.